tencentyun/intlcloud-documents/yehe_doc/网络与CDN/Anycast 公网加速/产品简介/使用限制_intl_en.md

 The network bandwidth cap configured for an Anycast EIP refers to the maximum outbound bandwidth, i.e., the bandwidth flowing out from the Anycast EIP.
 The supported network bandwidth cap is 1-2000 (inclusive) Mbps.
 >!
 An Anycast EIP created after July 20, 2021, 00:00:00 restricts the total outbound bandwidths of a single IP to the bandwidth cap.
 However, the bandwidth cap configured for Anycast EIPs created before the time point still restricts the maximum bandwidth going to a single region.

 To restrict the total outbound bandwidths of an Anycast EIP created before July 20, 2021, you can adjust the bandwidth cap to apply the new rule.
-For more information, see [Adjusting Anycast EIP Bandwidth](https://cloud.tencent.com/document/product/1199/41705#.E8.B0.83.E6.95.B4.E5.B8.A6.E5.AE.BD).

 ## Peak Bandwidth